koticloud/app-template-svelte/README.md

 npm install
 ```

-To build the app use one of these commands (uses [laravel-mix](https://github.com/JeffreyWay/laravel-mix)):
+To build the app use one of these commands:
 - `npm run dev` - run development server with hot reloading feature
 - `npm run build` - build the app for production